kayyali18/Formula-1-API/README.md

 ### Get it running

-First, you need to create the database user the app will use by runnning a scripts that should do it for you:
+First, you need to create the database user the app will use by runnning a script that should do it for you:

 ```
 npm run database